back to the MAIN INDEX

 note the marble sphere, in the center

-Facing the building stands a 16th century fountain, where water gushes into a round basin from a stone sphere: this is said to be the same cannon ball shot by the queen which, having been found still in good condition despite the impact, was used as a decoration in front of the villa.
+Facing the building stands a 16th century fountain, where a stone sphere spouts water into a round basin: this is said to be the same cannon ball shot by the queen which, having been found still in good condition despite the impact, was then used as a decoration.

 the round dent on